 It’s based on the concept of vagus nerve stimulation.
 Self-generated sounds like singing, humming, and chanting all stimulate your vagus nerve the longest nerve in your body.
-(You can find a great daily exercise to stimulate your vagus nerve here.)
+You can find a great daily vagus nerve exercise here.

 This approach effectively brings the entire body into a state of equilibrium.